Qualities of a Good Friend

 -Is loyal & trustworthy.
-If someone shares a prayer request or something else that is confidential, don’t share it with another person unless there is permission given to share it.
-(Prov 11;13, 25:9)
+If someone shares a prayer request or confidential information, don’t share it with another person unless there is permission given to share it.

-(special circumstances do apply, ex: a crime, someone is in danger, person is suicidal, etc.)
+(special circumstances do apply, ex: a crime, someone is in danger, person is suicidal, etc. Use common sense & wisdom)

 -Helps out when another’s life is hard (time & resources will determine what this might look like) One person might be completely on overload and would welcome help.
 Some friends have the time and resources to help, others don’t.
 Be considerate to not expect more of someone than what they have to give.
 Be sympathetic.
 Simple things like doing someone’s dishes, folding laundry, cleaning their house, making a meal, etc can mean alot to a friend in need.

 (Galatians 6:2) (Galatians 5:13) ( 1 Peter 3:8)

 -Gently corrects a friend that is doing something wrong. (but first pray about it and wait for awhile.)
 Faithful are the wounds of a friend.
 Open rebuke is better than hidden love.